Opera Fusion: New Works: Projects

-Since its founding in 2011, Opera Fusion: New Works has fostered the development of twenty-five new American operas.
+Since its founding in 2011, Opera Fusion: New Works has fostered the development of twenty-eight new American operas.

+O'Keeffe: Kiss The Sky (2026)

+O'Keeffe: Kiss The Sky, composed by Christopher Tin and libretto by Kelley Rourke, participated in OF:NW in 2026.

+Sleepers Awake (2026)

+Sleepers Awake, composed by Gregory Spears and directed by Jenny Koons, participated in OF:NW in 2025.

+John Lewis: Good Trouble (2026)

+John Lewis: Good Trouble, composed by Maria Thompson Corley and libretto by Diana Solomon-Glover, participated in OF:NW in 2025.

 The Post Office (2025)

 The Post Office, composed by Laura Kaminsky and libretto by Elaine Sexton, participated in OF:NW in 2025.

 Hildegard (2025)

 Hildegard, composed and libretto by Sarah Kirkland Snider, participated in OF:NW in 2024.

 Lalovavi (2025)

 Lalovavi, composed by Kevin Day with a libretto by Tifara Brown, participated in OF:NW in 2024.

 The Highlands (TBD)

 The Highlands, composed by Carlos Simon with a libretto by Lynn Nottage and Ruby Aiyo Gerber, participated in OF:NW in 2024.

 Two Corners (2025)

 Two Corners, composed by Brittney Boykin with a libretto by Jarrod Lee, participated in OF:NW in 2023.

 Lincoln in the Bardo (2025)

 Lincoln in the Bardo, composed by Missy Mazzoli with a libretto by Royce Vavrek, participated in OF:NW in 2023.

 The Righteous (2024)

 The Righteous, composed by Gregory Spears with a libretto by Tracy K. Smith, participated in OF:NW in 2023.